Taking care of our environment, conserving energy and water, and learning about pollution are all ongoing topics in my household.

 Amazon Affiliate links have been included.
 Please see our Disclosure page for details.

-Both of these bins focus on sorting garbage into Trash, Recyclables, and Compost and provide so many opportunities to teach young children about the importance of reducing waste, recycling and taking care of Mother Earth!
+This activity focuses on sorting garbage into Trash, Recyclables, and Compost and provides so many opportunities to teach young children about the importance of reducing waste, recycling, and taking care of Mother Earth.
+It also includes a free printable sheet of pictures of different types of waste that can be used for a variety of learning activities.

-Earth Day Bin #2: Ocean Garbage Sorting Bin: A Lesson on Recycling, Composting, and Waste
+Ocean Garbage Sorting Bin: A Lesson on Recycling, Composting, and Waste

 To make this bin, you will need:

-- Shredded blue paper (alternately you could use blue rice)
+Shredded blue paper (alternately you could use blue rice)

-- 3 containers for waste with labels for trash, compost, and recycling
+3 containers for waste with labels for trash, compost, and recycling

-- 12 large metal paper clips
+12 large metal paper clips

-- Printout of 12 pieces of garbage (click here for your FREE copy)
+Printout of 12 pieces of garbage (click here for your FREE copy)

-- A “fishing pole” with magnet on the end (ours was homemade!)
+A “fishing pole” with magnet on the end (ours was homemade!)

 Prep and Setup:

-- Slide a large paper clip onto each picture.
+Slide a large paper clip onto each picture.

-* Make your fishing pole with any stick, string and a magnet strong enough to pick up a paper clip.
+* Fill the bin with shredded paper, and scatter the pictures throughout.
+Label the 3 waste bins. * Make your fishing pole with any stick, string, and a magnet strong enough to pick up a paper clip.

 Onetime really enjoyed and fully understood this activity.
 He LOVED using the magnetic fishing pole to fish for garbage out of the “ocean” and when I explained that his job was to put the waste where it belonged – he seemed to take this very seriously.

 For each picture he fished out, I would label the picture and ask him where it went – reminding him of the bin names.
 E.g. “You caught a pop bottle.
-Does that belong in the recycling, the waste bin, or the compost bin?”In fact, I was astounded that he was able to look at each of the 12 pictures and decide where they should go!
+Does that belong in the recycling, the waste bin, or the compost bin?”
+In fact, I was astounded that he was able to look at each of the 12 pictures and decide where they should go!
 The lightbulb was the only picture that stumped him!

-After all the sorting and ocean play, we didn’t stop there, but went on to create a Landfill and Recycling Factory to take the different kinds of waste to, but I figured that was too much to put in one post!
+After all the sorting and ocean play, we didn’t stop there, but went on to create a Landfill and Recycling Factoryto take the different kinds of waste to, but I figured that was too much to put in one post!
 Click on the link above or the picture below to check that out.

 To raising the future stewards of our beautiful planet,